HOW ARE WE GOVERNED?

 Amnesty International in Aotearoa New Zealand

-Amnesty International is a movement of eight million people in over 150 countries around the world.
-Our section here in New Zealand works with a particular focus on the Asia-Pacific region.
+Amnesty International is a movement of more than 10 million people in over 150 countries.
+Our section here in Aotearoa New Zealand works with a particular focus on the Asia-Pacific region.
 We are a democratic movement, and accountable to our members and stakeholders.

 Each national section of the movement meets every year and invites its members to speak and engage in any decisions made.
 Members elect a governance team which we refer to as our Board, and submit resolutions to vote upon and adopt.
-Amnesty International New Zealand is led by both the Board and a Senior Management Team headed by our chief executive.
+Amnesty International Aotearoa New Zealand is led by both the Board and a Senior Management Team headed by our Executive Director.

 The International Council Meeting and International Board